thalpius/Microsoft-Defender-for-Identity-Configuration-Checker/README.md

 For more information, please check: https://docs.microsoft.com/en-us/defender-for-identity/configure-windows-event-collection

-# Usage Microsoft GitHub Scanner
+# Usage Microsoft Defender for Identity Configuration Checker

 If the items on the dashboard look happy and not greyed-out, the item is configured correctly.
 If the item does not look happy and is greyed-out, use the menu on the left to see what is not configured corectly.